 Upon notification of completion of field work or data collection from the auditors/inspectors, the university lead should schedule an exit conference with the auditors/inspectors and appropriate university personnel.
 This meeting may be held over the telephone if all parties agree.
 There should be no surprises at the exit conference, i.e., if the protocol is followed, all issues/concerns/findings will have been discussed prior to the exit conference, but at the very latest, the exit conference should flush out all issues before the auditors complete their field work or data collection work.

->

-> The area-specific compliance office should seek advice from the University Compliance Office and the Office of the Executive Vice Chancellor & General Counsel regarding all formal audit/inspection responses on behalf of the University before they are submitted.
+The area-specific compliance office should seek advice from the University Compliance Office and the Office of the Vice Chancellor and General Counsel regarding all formal audit/inspection responses on behalf of the University before they are submitted.

->

-> Search Warrants or Subpoenas
+Search Warrants or Subpoenas

->

-> The above general rules may not apply in the case of search warrants or subpoenas.
-In those situations, please refer to the Office of the Executive Vice Chancellor & General Counsel’s separate guidance.
+The above general rules may not apply in the case of search warrants or subpoenas.
+In those situations, please refer to the Office of the Vice Chancellor and General Counsel’s separate guidance.

->

-> Unannounced Visits or Calls to Workplace or Home
+Unannounced Visits or Calls to Workplace or Home

 If an auditor, inspector or federal agent arrives unannounced at a university faculty or staff member’s home or calls and requests to speak to him/her immediately regarding university business, the university faculty or staff member has the right to speak to the auditor/inspector/federal agent, but is not required to do so.
 University personnel have the right to decline to speak to an auditor/inspector/federal agent or to postpone the interview until they have had an opportunity to seek guidance from the university’s Office of Vice Chancellor and General Counsel or their own legal counsel.